THESIS SUBMISSION CHECKLIST

-- The cover page must include the thesis title, your name, and your student ID number; your advisor’s name and a space for her or his approval signature; the month and year the degree will be conferred (not the month in which the thesis is submitted); and the statement: “A thesis in the Center for Experimental Humanities in partial fulfillment of the requirements for the degree of Master of Arts at New York University” (a sample cover page can be found here).
+- The cover page must include the thesis title, your name, and your student ID number; your advisor’s name and a space for her or his approval signature; the month and year the degree will be conferred (not the month in which the thesis is submitted); and the statement: “A thesis in Experimental Humanities & Social Engagement in partial fulfillment of the requirements for the degree of Master of Arts at New York University” (a sample cover page can be found here).

 - All sources for quotations and paraphrases must be documented.
 You may use any of the standard citation styles (MLA, Chicago, social science, etc.), subject to your advisor’s approval, provided you consistently follow a single style throughout the thesis.

 - The thesis should be printed or typewritten on standard paper.

 - We prefer unbound theses -- a simple binder clip is sufficient.
 If you decide to bind your thesis, please make sure that your original, signed cover page is unbound.